aarong416/YAOS/README.md

 - Implement string fill constructor
 - Implement std::to_string
 - Ability to print numbers to the screen
-- Ability to convert between between decimal and hex
 - Implement std::string::compare and std::string::operator==
 - Driver manager
 - Debugging function that accepts a memory address and number of bytes, and dumps